Track A · SDY

 Applied Structural Drying Certification

-Go beyond water removal to master the drying science behind it — psychrometry, airflow design, and dehumidification strategy that brings structures to a documented dry standard, backed by a credential customers and insurers trust.
+Go beyond water removal to master the drying science behind it — psychrometry, airflow design, and dehumidification strategy that brings structures to a documented dry standard, backed by a credential anyone can verify in seconds.

 - Self-paced